Stockholm university

 Ladok for students

 If you are conditionally admitted, the conditions have to be fulfilled before the start of term in order to start the course.
-Our Student Affairs Office will follow up conditions in August when registration opens.
-Contact them in August, if you have questions.
+Our Student Affairs Office will follow up conditions in January when registration opens.
+Contact them then, if you have questions.

 Athena